YujiaLyu/pygame_wobot/README.md

 - Running_Workout (page with timer)

-generated workout are automatically stored into .txt file, noted with today's date.
+Generated workout are automatically stored into .txt file, noted with today's date.